Beyond Hallucinations: Enhancing LVLMs through Hallucination-Aware Direct Preference Optimization: Related Work

 \subsection{Hallucination in LLMs}

-Hallucinations in Large Language Models (LLMs) refer to instances when model generate responses that conflict with facts \cite{DBLP:journals/corr/abs-2307-11019, DBLP:conf/acl/LinHE22, DBLP:journals/corr/abs-2309-01219}.
-Nick~\textit{et al.}~\cite{DBLP:journals/corr/abs-2305-14552} pointed out that LLM hallucinations are significantly correlated with the noise in pre-training data.
-According to \cite{DBLP:conf/naacl/DziriMYZR22}, artificially generated pre-training data might also exhibit hallucinations.
-Apart from the noise introduced by pre-training data, \cite{DBLP:conf/nips/Ouyang0JAWMZASR22} found that the SFT procedure can introduce hallucinations if the model lacks prior knowledge. \cite{DBLP:journals/corr/abs-2207-05221} found that some models often support users without considering the validity of the answer, resulting in sycophancy.
-Targetting at hallucination brought by noisy pre-training data, Falcon~\cite{DBLP:journals/corr/abs-2306-01116} greatly enhanced the capabilities of LLMs by powerful internet data cleaning strategy.
-LLaMA2~\cite{DBLP:journals/corr/abs-2307-09288} reduced data noise by increasing the sampling ratio of high-quality data sources.
-As for hallucination mitigation during SFT, LIMA~\cite{DBLP:journals/corr/abs-2305-11206} suggested lowering SFT data bulk to increase performance using "few but refined" data.
-Phi~\cite{DBLP:journals/corr/abs-2306-11644,DBLP:journals/corr/abs-2309-05463} offered textbook-level fine-tuning data, outperforming other LVLMs with larger data sets.
-RLHF~(Reinforcement Learning from Human Feedback) is another strong method in eliminating hallucination.
-GPT4 enhanced TruthfulQA accuracy from 30\% to 60\% by learning from human feedback \cite{DBLP:journals/corr/abs-2303-08774}.
+Hallucinations in Large Language Models (LLMs) refer to a phenomenon where the model generates responses that conflict with known facts \cite{DBLP:journals/corr/abs-2307-11019, DBLP:conf/acl/LinHE22, DBLP:journals/corr/abs-2309-01219}.
+Early research has indicated that hallucinations are often attributed to noise in the pre-training data~\cite{DBLP:journals/corr/abs-2305-14552, DBLP:conf/nips/Ouyang0JAWMZASR22} and a lack of prior knowledge during supervised fine-tuning (SFT)~\cite{DBLP:conf/nips/Ouyang0JAWMZASR22}.
+To address these issues, Falcon~\cite{DBLP:journals/corr/abs-2306-01116} has developed a powerful strategy for cleaning internet data.
+LLaMA2~\cite{DBLP:journals/corr/abs-2307-09288} reduces data noise by increasing the sampling ratio of high-quality data sources.
+As for hallucination mitigation during SFT, LIMA~\cite{DBLP:journals/corr/abs-2305-11206} suggests reducing SFT data volume for enhanced performance.
+Reinforcement Learning from Human Feedback~(RLHF) is another strong method for mitigating hallucinations.
+For instance, by employing RLHF, GPT4 enhances the accuracy of TruthfulQA from 30\% to 60\%~\cite{DBLP:journals/corr/abs-2303-08774}.